Legatum Prosperity Index

 The Legatum Prosperity Index is an annual ranking developed by the Legatum Institute, an independent educational charity founded and part-funded by the private investment firm Legatum.
 The purpose of the Prosperity Index is to measure national prosperity.
 It considers both material wealth (traditional economic indicators) and social well-being factors.
 The ranking is based on a variety of factors including wealth per capita, economic growth, education, health, personal well-being, and quality of life.

-As of the 2023 rankings, 167 countries and territories were ranked, and Denmark topped the list, followed by its Nordic neighbours Sweden, Norway and Finland.
-South Sudan was in last place at 167th.
+The 2026 Legatum Prosperity Index indicates Switzerland, Norway, Ireland, Denmark, Finland, Iceland, Sweden, Germany, Australia, and the Netherlands are the most prosperous, while Eritrea, Niger, Chad, the Central African Republic, Burundi, Somalia, Afghanistan, South Sudan, the Democratic Republic of the Congo, and Sudan are the least prosperous.

 Countries according to their score (L) in the 2023 Legatum Prosperity Index:

 Methodology

-The 2018 Legatum Prosperity Index is based on 104 different variables analysed across 149 nations around the world.
+The 2026 Legatum Prosperity Index is based on 130 different variables analysed across 161 nations around the world.
 Source data includes Gallup World Poll, World Development Indicators, International Telecommunication Union, Fragile States Index, Worldwide Governance Indicators, Freedom House, World Health Organization, World Values Survey, Amnesty International, and Centre for Systemic Peace.
-The 104 variables are grouped into 9 sub-indexes, which are averaged using equal weights.
-The 9 sub-indexes are:
+Oxford Analytica assisted in the early development of the Prosperity Index and has contributed to shaping the methodology.
+Today, the annual Index is produced and published by the Legatum Institute.
+The Legatum Institute operates a transparent approach to its work on the Prosperity Index.
+To that end, the entire methodology of the Prosperity Index along with the data used to create it is available for free online at the institute's website.
+The 130 variables are grouped into 3 domains and 10 pillars, which are averaged using equal weights.
+The 3 domains and 10 pillars are: